 The goal of the Initiative is to encourage/convince/inspire/persuade grocery stores, quick service restaurants, food manufacturers, food packaging manufacturers, nongovernmental organizations and grant funding organizations to cooperate in the establishment of a public-private partnership (PPP) with the objective of funding research necessary for the discovery of new plastic replacing food packaging materials that not only meet food safety, integrity and quality requirements but that are also digestible by animals so that food waste that is accompanied by food packaging may be kept out of landfills by being manufactured into animal feed.

 Through his experience with promoting the ADFP Initiative, Jack became aware of the need for current, non-opinionated, factual and scientific based information about the environmental effects of improperly discarded plastic food packaging, which is looming scientific, regulatory, legislative and public affairs issue for the food industry.
-To meet this need, in February 2020, he founded Plastic Food Packaging Waste News (PFPW.NEWS) as a Maryland Limited Liability Company (LLC) with Matt Tarka as a partner and as web master and social media director.
+To meet this need, in February 2020, he founded Plastic Food Packaging Waste News (PFPW.NEWS) as a Maryland Limited Liability Company (LLC).

 The purpose of PFPW.NEWS is to assist its readers in their individual effort to stay informed with publicly available information concerning the after-use environmental life of plastic food packaging waste, including legislation and regulation, alternative materials, recycling, composting, incineration, and degradation of PFPW into micro and incidental nanoparticles.